Discover more from Weekend Wisdom - Dan Isaacman

 Inability to realise your initial vision.

-As a result of the need to feel 100% ready and complete, you get stuck in a rut, and your precious work, which may be of immense value to people, never sees the light of day.
+Feeling 100% ready and complete can get you get stuck in a rut.
+Your precious work, which may be of immense value to people, never sees the light of day.

 No matter how good your idea may seem, once tested by reality, it may not evoke the same response as your initial idea.